RobotsBuildingEducation/RobotsBuildingEducation/README.md

 ```

-Finally, we combinet his to work with some code that renders the following screen
+Finally, we combine this to work with some code that renders the following screen
 ```jsx
 const CelebrationMessage = ({ name }) => {
   const styling_data = {